Social Issues

 Bycatch

 Besides being incredibly sad, bycatch causes other problems.
 It leads to more overfishing, slowing down the recovery time for exploited and overexploited species.
 It kills already endangered species like sea turtles and seabirds.
 They may be caught in the nets and killed, or they could become entangled in netting debris, carrying around pieces that are disfiguring and can even drown or starve them.
 Bycatch is also extremely wasteful, both physically and financially.
-Even fisheries that are certified sustainable have been found to toss a large percentage of their catches overboard.
+Even fisheries certified as sustainable have been found to discard a large percentage of their catches.

 Destruction of Ocean Ecosystems

-Millions of ocean species cannot be killed without also causing disruption to the ocean itself.
-Any dead carcasses thrown overboard can attract scavenging species and cause a disruption in the ocean’s nutrient balance.
+Millions of ocean species cannot be killed without also disrupting the ocean itself.
+Any dead carcasses thrown overboard can attract scavenging species and disrupt the ocean’s nutrient balance.

 Plastic Pollution

 Netting debris often gets caught in the physical ocean environment, like the seabed, coral reefs, and sponges.
 A 2019 Greenpeace report found that the biggest source of plastic pollution in our planet’s oceans comes from fishing.
-More than 640,000 tons of lost or abandoned fishing gear finds its way into the ocean every year.
-Just to give you an alarming visual, that’s the weight equivalent of about 210,000 Hummer 2 SUVs, or a new Hummer hitting the water every two and a half minutes, all year long.
+More than 640,000 tons of lost or abandoned fishing gear find their way into the ocean every year.
+Just to give you an alarming visual, that’s the weight equivalent of about 210,000 SUVs, or a new SUV hitting the water every two and a half minutes, all year long.

 This “ghost gear,” as it is known, kills hundreds of giant sea turtles annually, and can compromise the ability of whales to filter water as they feed.
 It can also suffocate seabirds, crustaceans, and small fish.